ThatOtherZach/Ebola-on-Ethereum/README.md

 ### There is no need to ever send Ether or ERC20 tokens to this contract!
 Functions are called on, not transactional which means usage is free.

-However if you would like to send me a tip or buy me a coffee, us the Ethereum tip address in the contract (0x0).
+However if you would like to send me a tip or buy me a coffee, use the Ethereum tip address in the contract (0x0).

 ## But...
 Why?
 Why not?
 I've been meaning to do this for a long time (for science!), and with Ethereums smart contracts and decentraized storage it seemed like a good oppertunity to actaully give it a go.
 Sure I could have just put the genome on PasteBin and put the URL into a normal transaction... but where is the fun in that?
 It seemed like more fun and cooler to actually make a smart contract that serves the link to the file on Swarm.